Amoshifan/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints the lowercase alphabet in reverse
+print all numbers in base 16